johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 # Introduction
 ![Sherlock Holmes](images/sherlock-holmes.png#right)
 A few weeks ago, I was asked to look into static code analysis, mainly with the tool nDepend.
-I had never had any experience with static code analysis yet, and was fairly curious about what this was all about.
+I've never had any experience with static code analysis, and was fairly curious about what this was all about.

 In this blogpost I will be talking about what static code analysis is, what the difference is with dynamic code analysis and when to use it.
-After that I will be talking about some metrics and conclusions you can get from a static code analysis tool and I will be ending my post with a small overview what nDepend has to offer.
+After that I will be covering some metrics and conclusions you can get from a static code analysis tool and I will be ending my post with a small overview what nDepend has to offer.

 # Static code analysis